How to Find Dispersed Camping in Yosemite Without Reservations

-It is legal to car camp within any National Forest Land within the United States.
+Car camping in Yosemite and any National Forest Land within the United States is legal.
 As a general rule, most National Parks are surrounded by National Forests (Zion National Park is one exception).
 Any standard state map and road atlas will define National Forest Land in light green.
-Dark green typically highlights National Parks – make sure you can see the difference.
+Dark green typically highlights National Parks — make sure you can tell the difference.

 - No fires without a permit from the National Forest Ranger Station.
-They’re free.
+Permits are free.

 - No ground tents can be deployed.

-- You must be 200 meters off the main highway
+- No camping within 200 meters of the main highway.

 Read our full guide to dispersed camping.

-As you can imagine, our staff at the San Francisco, Los Angeles, and Las Vegas depots are very knowledgeable about this topic.
-Give them a ring at 877-270-8267, and pick their brains when you arrive to pick up your camper van.
+Instead of hauling tents out to a campsite, book a campervan from Escape.
+Our fully-equipped, easy-to-drive campervans are perfect for any national park adventure.
+If you’re headed out to Yosemite, read more about when to book national park campsites.
+Plus, our staff at the San Francisco, Los Angeles, and Las Vegas depots are very knowledgeable about this topic.
+Give them a ring at (877) -270-8267, and pick their brains when you arrive to pick up your camper van rental.